top of page

 Talking about spring plants and animals is an opportunity to address vocabulary and language skills (and articulation targets) with a high-interest topic for many students.

-• Using a flower theme in speech and language therapy is very relevant in the spring and allows students to use many interesting language concepts.
+• Using a flower theme in speech and language therapy is particularly relevant in the spring and allows students to use many interesting language concepts.

-• Baby animals are a common springtime theme that encourage communication about animal species, growth, habitats, sounds, and more.
+• Baby animals are a common springtime theme that encourages communication about animal species, growth, habitats, sounds, and more.

 • Similarly, the spring is a perfect time to use the beloved farm animals theme, as farms are often quite busy with baby animals.